stenkjan/nest-haus/docs/final_GOOGLE-ANALYTICS-SEO-COMPLETE-IMPLEMENTATION.md

 // Run these in browser console to debug:

 // 1.
 Check if gtag is loaded
-typeof window.gtag  // Should be "function"
+typeof window.gtag; // Should be "function"

 // 2.
 Check dataLayer
-console.log(window.dataLayer)  // Should be array with events
+console.log(window.dataLayer); // Should be array with events

 // 3.
 Check consent state
 // Open GA4 Real-time report
 // Should see yourself as active user

 // 4.
 Check cookies
-document.cookie  // Should include _ga, _ga_*, _gid if accepted
+document.cookie; // Should include _ga, _ga_*, _gid if accepted

 // 5.
 Manually trigger test event
 trackAppointmentBooking({
-  date: '2025-12-01',
+  date: "2025-12-01",
-  time: '10:00',
+  time: "10:00",
-  appointmentType: 'test',
+  appointmentType: "test",
-  timeSlotAvailable: true
+  timeSlotAvailable: true,
 });
 // Check console for log messages
 ```